Meeds-io/whitepaper/en/5-roadmap.md

-# 5. The WoM for All – Vision Summary and Roadmap
+# 5. Vision Summary and Roadmap

 ## 5.1.
 Decentralized Work for Everyone